YorkHe/15-466-f18-base1/README.md

 ![Screen Shot](screenshot.png)

-How To Play:
+**How To Play:**

 Same as described in the documentation.

 Player can press escape key to catch the mouse pointer, so it won't move out of the window during game.

-Changes From The Design Document:
+**Changes From The Design Document:**

 I added some sound effects to make the game more playable.

+**Good Code**

+I think the scene loading part of the code is quite good.
+The loading work is put within the constructor of the Scene class, and it can be done with only a constructor call.

 # Using This Base Code